The next step is to create a local copy of the remote repo by cloning it.

 Use the git remote -v command that you learned earlier.

-Choose Repository → Repository Settings menu option.
+Choose the Repository → Repository Settings menu option.

 done!